 Article 9.
 Editorial Office Responsibility and Dealings with Parties

 Assistants (including executive editors) who work for editorial office of Journal BiNET usually makes all communications with respective authors, reviewers, editors, visitors and who ever necessary on behalf of Journal BiNET managing editors and board members.
 Website issues, Article receive acknowledgement, review request, reviewer copy correspondence with author, primary acceptance, payment instructions and acknowledgement, and range of other editorial processes are managed by the editorial office.
 Editorial officer possess rights of asking additional information from author, reviewer and editor as necessary.
 For example, editorial office may ask for supplementary materials for an article if necessary, affiliation details, letter from affiliation department and their respective and supervisory contact details, CV from author during any refund, withdrawal of open access fee and any sort of information that editorial office thinks would be necessary to publish an article and or resolve any article issues or dispute.
 Editorial office except patience and cooperation from all bodies of correspondence.
 Editorial office always strive to improve their service with appropriate ethical standards.

 Article 10.
 IMPORTANT !
 Article Correction, Retraction, Removal and Editorial Note

-All articles receive a DOI from CrossRef and are permanently available in the website.
+- All articles receive a DOI from CrossRef and are permanently available in the website.
 Where necessary author can request revision of article and new version could be available accordingly.
-Clicking on CrossMark logo will lead to the latest version of a published article with some meta data.

 We thank you for reviewing editorial and publication policies of Journal BiNET.
 If you have any further questions, send email to firstname.lastname@example.org.